 In 2016 Manitoba had to deal with a sharp increase in collisions in the Southeast section.
 One of the main highways for this section of Manitoba is the section of the Trans-Canada Highway.
 It’s called Manitoba Hwy.
 One.

 British Columbia has a large collection of different highways.
 Among them all, there have been twelve that are rated as the most dangerous.
 The most dangerous is determined by the number of fatal crashes.
-The top three highways classed as the most dangerous was Highway 1, Highway 7 and Highway 5.
+The top three highways classed as the most dangerous were Highway 1, Highway 7, and Highway 5.

 While the most notorious highway in Ontario may be Highway 401, there are several others.
 Also, there are certain sections of the highways considered riskier.
 For the 401 it is near Whites Road in Pickering.
 As well as Courtice Road near Oshawa.